 Contact Specialist at Chronic Therapy on Managing Chronic Pain

 Tell your primary care provider if the pain medications you’re taking start to wear off or stop functioning as effectively during the night so you may consider other treatment options with them.
-For those who suffer from rheumatoid arthritis, for instance, their physician may advise them to take modified-release corticosteroids to prevent inflammation during the night.
+For those who suffer from rheumatoid arthritis, for instance, their physician may advise them to take modified-release corticosteroids or medical cannabis to prevent inflammation during the night.

 Get Plenty of Rest to treat chronic pain